ushmm/atrocity-prevention-data/README.md

----
-title: "Master analysis file for USHMM SCPG Lessons-Learned project"
+# Master analysis file for Tools for Atrocity Prevention project
-date: "`r Sys.Date()`"
-output: html_document
----

 The following document annotates the R code for "Lessons Learned in Preventing and Responding to Mass Atrocities," a project of the Holocaust Museum's Simon-Skjodt Center for the Prevention of Genocide.